kesar/HTMLawed/htmLawed_README.txt

   Any custom HTML element is treated like an inline element, like 'strong', during tidying (section:- #3.3.5).
 During tag balancing (section:- #3.3.3), any custom element is permitted to be within and to contain any other element.
 These laxities are necessitated because, by definition, custom elements are parochial.

-  Custom elements are permitted to have attributes of any name (consisting of any character except a few such as equal, forward slash, and most control characters), unless overruled through '$spec'.
+  Custom elements are permitted to have attributes of any name consisting of any character except a few such as equal, forward slash, and most control characters (unless denied through '$spec') and satisfying any 'data' attribute name requirement.

 -- 3.4  Attributes -------------------------------------------------o

     In its default setting, htmLawed will only permit attributes described in the HTML specifications (including deprecated ones).
 A list of the attributes and the elements they are allowed in is in section:- #5.2.
 Using the '$spec' argument, htmLawed can be forced to permit custom, non-standard attributes as well as custom rules for standard attributes (section:- #2.3).

   Custom `data-*` (`data-star`) attributes, where the first three characters of the value of `star` (*) after lower-casing do not equal 'xml', and the value of `star` does not have a colon (:), equal-to (=), newline, solidus (/), space or tab character, or any upper-case A-Z character are allowed in all elements.
 ARIA, event and microdata attributes like 'aria-live', 'onclick' and 'itemid' are also considered global attributes (section:- #5.2).

-  When '$config["deny_attribute"]' is not set, or set to '0', or empty ('""'), all attributes are permitted.
-Otherwise, '$config["deny_attribute"]' can be set as a list of comma-separated names of the denied attributes. 'on*' can be used to refer to the group of potentially dangerous, script-accepting event attributes like 'onblur' and 'onchange' that have 'on' at the beginning of their names.
+  When '$config["deny_attribute"]' is not set, or set to '0', or empty ('""'), all attributes are permitted as per standards.
+Otherwise, '$config["deny_attribute"]' can be set in two different ways.
+One way is as a list of comma-separated names of the denied attributes. 'on*' can be used to refer to the group of potentially dangerous, script-accepting event attributes like 'onchange' that have 'on' at the beginning of their names.
 Similarly, 'aria*' and 'data*' can be used to respectively refer to the set of all ARIA and data-* attributes.
+The second way to set '$config["deny_attribute"]' permits the denying of all but a few attributes globally.
+The notation is '* -attribute1 -attribute2 ...'.
+Thus, a value of '* -title -href' implies that except 'href' and 'title' (where allowed as per standards) all other attributes are to be removed.
+Terms 'aria*' 'data*', and 'on*' can be used in this notation, and a whitespace character is necessary before the '-' character.

-  With '$config["safe"] = 1' (section:- #3.6), the 'on*' event attributes are automatically disallowed even if a value for '$config["deny_attribute"]' has been manually provided.
+  With '$config["safe"] = 1' (section:- #3.6), any 'on*' event attribute is disallowed even if '$config["deny_attribute"]' is set otherwise (such as '* -style -on*').

-  Note that attributes specified in '$config["deny_attribute"]' are denied globally, for all elements.
+  The attribute restrictions specified with '$config["deny_attribute"]' apply to all elements.
 To deny attributes for only specific elements, '$spec' (see section:- #2.3) can be used. '$spec' can also be used to element-specifically permit an attribute otherwise denied through '$config["deny_attribute"]'.

   Finer restrictions on attributes can also be put into effect through '$config["hook_tag"]' (section:- #3.4.9).

-  *Note*: To deny all but a few attributes globally, a simpler way to specify '$config["deny_attribute"]' would be to use the notation '* -attribute1 -attribute2 ...'.
-Thus, a value of '* -title -href' implies that except 'href' and 'title' (where allowed as per standards) all other attributes are to be removed.
-With this notation, the value for the parameter 'safe' (section:- #3.6) will have no effect on 'deny_attribute'.
-Values of 'aria*' 'data*', and 'on*' cannot be used in this notation to refer to the sets of all ARIA, data-*, and on* attributes respectively.

-  Custom elements are permitted to have attributes of any name (consisting of any character except a few such as equal, forward slash, and most control characters), unless overruled through '$spec'.
+  Custom elements are permitted to have attributes of any name consisting of any character except a few such as equal, forward slash, and most control characters (unless denied through '$spec') and satisfying any 'data' attribute name requirement.

   htmLawed (function 'hl_tag()') also: